jreisinger/docs/data/notes/Varia/Φιλοσοφία/reasonable-god.md

-It looks like it's not possible to prove the God's existence using the [scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
+It looks like it's not possible to prove the God's existence using the [modern scientific method](http://www.wall.org/~aron/blog/the-pillars-of-science/).
 Is it then reasonable to think that God exists?
 Or is it just blind faith without any evidence?

 [Fields of study](http://www.wall.org/~aron/blog/theology-less-speculative-than-quantum-gravity/) by the strength of evidence they can provide *on average*: